Plus important tips to keep it from overheating

 - Other Time/Until: Click this option if you want to set your preferred duration (in minutes or hours).

-- While App is Running: Allows you to keep your Mac turned on while a specific app is running in the foreground.
+- While App is Running: This allows you to keep your Mac turned on while a specific app is running in the foreground.
 When you click this option, Amphetamine will display all apps.
 Choose an app and click the Select button.
 Your Mac will stay awake while the selected app is running, even when you close the lid.
 If you want your Mac to play songs when you shut the lid, simply add Apple Music to this session configuration.

 - While File is Downloading: macOS interrupts ongoing downloads if your device goes to sleep.
 It’s annoying when this happens, especially if you have to restart the download from scratch.
 You can use the “While File is Downloading” option to prevent this from happening; Amphetamine will keep your Mac on until the download is complete.